GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/batch-data-ingestion/README.md

 ## Requirements

 1. A project previously created, with [Google App Engine Application Enabled](https://cloud.google.com/scheduler/docs/quickstart#create_a_project_with_an_app_engine_app).
-1 A network and subnetwork in the data ingestion project [Configured for Private Google Access](https://cloud.google.com/vpc/docs/configure-private-google-access).
+1 A network and subnetwork in the data ingestion project [configured for Private Google Access](https://cloud.google.com/vpc/docs/configure-private-google-access).

 ### Firewall rules